Sustainability and Biodiversity

 - We have installed bird feeders, owl boxes, insect houses and bat boxes.

-- New for 2018 we have cleared out and replanted the neglected garden pond.
+- In 2018 we cleared out and replanted the neglected garden pond.

 - Water meter fitted to mains supply.

 - Toilets are flushed using rain water.
 The rain water is collected via the farm building guttering on the north roofs into a large tank.
 It is then pumped to the toilet cisterns.